The Fate of Apple's Vision Pro: Part II

 As a result, the Lisa was an abject commercial failure.
 But it paved the way for Apple's success with the Apple II and Mac.
 It also awakened the world to the potential of personal computing.

 The Lisa cost $10k in 1983. $29,400 in today's prices.
 Not to mention, the Macintosh, Apple's most iconic breakthrough, was $2,495 in 1985.
 That’s $7,000 in today's prices…

-The AVP is right in the ball park at $3,499, and vastly superior on just about every dimension.
+The AVP is right in the ballpark at $3,499, and vastly superior in just about every dimension.

 And so, I rhetorically ask... is the AVP really that expensive?

 I don't want to wear something on my face (UI/UX)

 My response will seem trite, but I think it will prove true.